jeweg/pbr-webgl-shenanigans/README.md

 Shadows are done with a single (or 8 against the vertices of a small cube around the lights when smooth shadows enabled) shadow ray(s) per light, intersection against the perfect sphere equations.

 Status:
-* Very much unoptimized code.
-The goal here was to collect proof-of-concepts.
+* Very much unoptimized shader code.
+The goal here was to collect proofs-of-concept.
 * No specular environment reflection yet.
 We really want explicit roughness-based mipmap level selection for this which WebGL didn't have at the time.
 Might come back to this as time allows.